jgabaut/koliseo/README.md

   :construction: Disclaimer: after version 0.5, the Region feature is no longer present inside the main koliseo.c file.
 It has been reimplemented as an extension, in kls_region.c file. :construction:
+  :contruction: See the [Extension section](#extensions). :construction:

   A ready-to-go index for every allocation you make.
   - It uses a linked list and has some the memory overhead, due to hosting a couple static string buffers for the tags, so it may not be suited for all usecases.
   - Offers extended API with tagging arguments, to type/name your references
   - For now, two allocations backends can be chosen for the list, it can be stored:
     - In an inner Koliseo (this puts an extra limit to the total number of single allocations)
+    - :construction: Since 0.5.2, a new backend is available which leverages growable Koliseo to avoid the extra limit on total number of single allocations. :construction:
     - Using the global allocator (from malloc)
   - Extra utility functions
     - Help you estimate relative memory usage by some particular type of object.
 May prove useful in some scenarios.